srd424/nibbit/README.md

 `aria2p show` can be used to monitor download progress; downloads will go to `DL_DIR`, by default `~/.cache/nibbit/nix`.
 When finished, `nix --extra-experimental-features nix-command copy --from file://$HOME/.cache/nibbit/nix <STORE_PATH>`should import the cached binaries into your nix store (the top-level `<STORE_PATH>` is printed by `start-prefetch`.)

+# TODOs

+- a proper command line
+- a config file
+- tool to check if the download of a given closure has finished (which could then automatically import the nars)
+- a proper tool to 'publish' torrents
+- a cleanup/prune tool to remove older torrents (maybe anything that's not in the subscribed/published closures, possibly plus a few older files up to a defined limit)
+- support for multiple simultaneous expression + attribute combinations